 Which Generation Spends the Most on Dog Ownership

-Below are three dog ownership statistics based on generation.
+Below are three dog ownership stats based on generation.

 Interestingly, a further 20% added they do not have a pet but intend to get one.
 The surge in the number of 18-34-year-old dog owners is largely related to the Covid-19 pandemic, as this pet owner demographic grew the most during that period.

-One-third of All Millennials Buy a New House with More Space for Their Dogs (NBC)
+One-Third of All Millennials Buy a New House With More Space for Their Dogs

 A survey funded by Sun Trust Mortgages and published by NBC News confirmed that 33% of millennials base a large part of their purchasing decisions on needing more space for their fur babies.